roytruelove/cv/src/resume.md

 * Converted flat-file legacy company database to relational database.
 * Created complete EJB interface to new database.
 (Java, EJB 1.2)
 * Wrote and implemented proprietary HTTP based protocols for legacy AWK-based systems to communicate with new EJB systems.
-(Java, Servlets,o Tmcat)
+(Java, Servlets,Tomcat)
 * Redesigned “slides.pulver.com” for integration with legacy systems.
 Converted the site to a fee-based service using Verisign's Payflow Link.
 (JSP / Servlets, EJB 1.2, Struts)
 * Created app for “scrubbing” databases in order to impose relational constraints (Java Swing)